akkim2/go-vue-mobile-test/README.md

 ## Usage

-Pressing the "Go!" button in the user interface will call the Go function `goTest()` in the `main.go` file in the `go-vue-mobile-test/go` directory via the TS/Vue frontend and display the Go function's output.
+Pressing the "Go!" button in the user interface will call the singular function in the Go package with provided string param and send the returned result back to the frontend.